-If you enjoy Russian architecture and history, then this remarkable landmark in Moscow offers the very best of both worlds.
+If you enjoy Russian architecture and history, then this remarkable attraction in Moscow offers the very best of both worlds.

 In this article, you’ll discover the ultimate list of interesting facts about the State Historical Museum, one of the most prominent structures in the heart of Russia’s capital.

 1. It’s located between 2 famous squares in central Moscow

 Even though this is definitely the most iconic landmark in Russia’s capital, there are plenty more fascinating buildings located within its vicinity.